beckysu/US-Female-Unemployment/README.md

-# US-Female-Unemployment
+# US Female Unemployment
 ## Abstract
 The purpose of my project is to accurately forecast the unemployment figures of females aged 16-19 based on previous rates.
 As the unemployment rate is dropping, unemployment figures are increasing exponentially, and we will examine this in my analysis.
-I will use RStudio for this time series analysis
+I will use RStudio for this time series analysis.

 ## Contributor
 Becky Su